projects-at-home/dwall/README.md

 # dwall
 Dynamic wallpaper generator for wayland, from .heic files

-This repository will be refactored.
-It's not suitable for packaging right now.
+This repository is being refactored.
+It will be suitable for packaging in time.